Pecan, Carya illinoinensis

 The Pecan tree must have witnessed the American Indians as they approached and departed the fort less than a mile from where the tree grew.
 And it certainly was a witness to the survivors of the Parker group as they laid to rest the five men who lost their lives trying to save the women and children.
 They were buried a stone’s throw away from the Pecan in what is now called the Fort Parker Memorial Park and Cemetery.

 The young captive, Cynthia Ann Parker would eventually marry a Comanche war leader and have two sons and a daughter with him.
-One of the sons would grow up to be Quanah Parker, a Comanche warrior, and the last Chief of the Kwahadi band of the Comanche.
-He is most known for being a leader and the main spokesman of his people during and after their difficult transition from freely roaming the southern plains to life on a reservation.
+One of the sons would grow up to be Quanah Parker, a Comanche warrior, and Chief of the Kwahadi band of the Comanche.
+He was the last significant Comanche chief to surrender himself and his people to United States authorities.
+After surrendering, Quanah tried to help his people as best he could.
+He is most known for being a leader and the main spokesman for his people during and after their difficult transition from freely roaming the southern plains to their new life on a reservation.
 It was a role he performed for 30 years.